OffchainLabs/arbitrum-docs/arbitrum-docs/launch-orbit-chain/how-tos/orbit-sdk-deploying-token-bridge.md

 }
 ```

+In this scenario, `allowanceParams` includes:
+- The native token's details: `nativeToken`.
+- The Rollup owner's address: `owner`.
+- The parent chain's: `publicClient`.

-In this scenario, `allowanceParams` includes the native token details, the roll-up owner's address, and the public client for the parent chain.
-Initially, the `createTokenBridgeEnoughCustomFeeTokenAllowance` API checks if the deployer has been granted enough allowance.
-If the allowance is insufficien t, the `createTokenBridgePrepareCustomFeeTokenApprovalTransactionRequest` API is called to create the necessary approval transaction.
+First, `createTokenBridgeEnoughCustomFeeTokenAllowance` checks if the deployer has been granted enough allowance.

+If the allowance is insufficient, `createTokenBridgePrepareCustomFeeTokenApprovalTransactionRequest` is called to create the necessary approval transaction.

-It is important to note that after generating the raw transaction, the deployer must sign and broadcast it to the network to finalize the approval process.
+Please note that after generating the raw transaction, the deployer must still sign and broadcast it to the network to finalize the approval process.

 ### 2. Token bridge contract deployment{#step-2}

-The deployment of token bridge contracts constitutes the foundational step in establishing a bridge between the parent and the Orbit chain.
-This process mirrors the deployment methodology used for orbit chain contracts, where a primary contract, named `RollupCreator`, facilitates the deployment of core contracts.
-In the context of token bridge contracts, the `TokenBridgeCreator` contract assumes a similar pivotal role by orchestrating the deployment across both the parent and the Orbit chain.
-Feel free to take a look at the [`TokenBridgeCreator` Solidity code](https://github.com/OffchainLabs/token-bridge-contracts/blob/b3894ecc8b6185b2d505c71c9a7851725f53df15/contracts/tokenbridge/ethereum/L1AtomicTokenBridgeCreator.sol#L4).
+Deploying token bridge contracts is the first step in creating a bridge between the parent and the Orbit chain.

+The deployment process is the same as orbit chain contracts, where a primary contract facilitates the deployment of core contracts.
+The token bridge contracts are deployed on the parent and child chains by `TokenBridgeCreator`. `TokenBridgeCreator` does it in a single transaction using the [ Retryable Tickets protocol ](/arbos/l1-to-l2-messaging#retryable-ticketsO).
-`TokenBridgeCreator` can deploy the token bridge contracts on both the parent and child chains in a single transaction.
-A common query is how it manages to directly deploy contracts on the child chain from the parent chain.
-The solution lies in using the Retryable Tickets protocol, which facilitates the transmission of the deployment message between the two chains.
-This message, once transmitted, triggers the contract deployment by the Retryable Tickets mechanism.
-For an in-depth understanding, please refer to this [explanation of the Retryable Ticket system](/arbos/l1-to-l2-messaging#retryable-tickets).

-To streamline the deployment process, an API has been integrated into our Orbit SDK, designed to automate the deployment by interacting with the `TokenBridgeCreator` contract.
+Orbit SDK provides an API that automates the deployment by interacting with the `TokenBridgeCreator` contract.
 The API is `createTokenBridgePrepareTransactionRequest`, which processes the necessary inputs and generates a transaction request tailored for token bridge deployment.
 Below is an illustrative example of how to use this API:

 ```js
 const txRequest = await createTokenBridgePrepareTransactionRequest({